-- (1) For purposes of this policy, abutting property is the same as "adjacent" or "adjoining" or "immediately adjacent" property and shall refer to property with a shared property line regardless of easements on the abutting properties.
-Properties separated by an existing road with a minimum 30 foot right of way shall not be considered abutting. - (2) Lands outside the urban service district, agricultural property and residential lots 2 acres or larger shall be protected by buffers and by 4.1F.2. but the tiering Policy in 4.1F.2.
+(1) For purposes of this policy, abutting property is the same as "adjacent" or "adjoining" or "immediately adjacent" property and shall refer to property with a shared property line regardless of easements on the abutting properties.
+Properties separated by an existing road with a minimum 30 foot right of way shall not be considered abutting.

+- (2) Lands outside the urban service district, agricultural property and residential lots 2 acres or larger shall be protected by buffers and by 4.1F.2. but the tiering Policy in 4.1F.2.
 (2) shall not apply. - (3) Where the tiering Policy 4.1F.2.
 (2) applies, there shall be no requirement to construct residential units within the applicable area of the proposed development.

-However, if the area is left vacant, no other construction shall be allowed except for underground utilities, sidewalks, swales, stormwater ponds and dry retention areas.

-- (4) Other buffers required by the Comprehensive Plan or Land Development Regulations shall also be applicable. - (5) Residential structures within a Mixed Use Overlay.
+However, if the area is left vacant, no other construction shall be allowed except for underground utilities, sidewalks, swales, stormwater ponds and dry retention areas. - (4) Other buffers required by the Comprehensive Plan or Land Development Regulations shall also be applicable. - (5) Residential structures within a Mixed Use Overlay.
 A mixed use development containing residential units within a Mixed Use Overlay shall not be required to have a residential structure on that part of the project abutting existing development or area of lesser density within the Mixed Use Overlay.
-Buffers shall be as provided in Policy 4.3A.7.

-Goal 4.2.
-To alleviate the negative impacts of inadequate public facilities and services and substandard structures for affected areas in the County.

-Objective 4.2A.
-To continue to assist areas in need of redevelopment.
+Buffers shall be as provided in Policy 4.3A.7. - Policy 4.1F.4.
+Policies 4.1F.1., 4.1F.2., and 4.1F.3. shall not apply within the CRAs.
+Buffers and transitions between uses in the CRAs shall be governed by Chapter 18 (CGMP Policy 18.2A.4.(6) and CGMP Policy 18.2C.3.(4)). - Goal 4.2.
+To alleviate the negative impacts of inadequate public facilities and services and substandard structures for affected areas in the County. - Objective 4.2A.
+To continue to assist areas in need of redevelopment. - Policy 4.2A.1.

-Policy 4.2A.1.
 Mechanisms for attracting private investment.
-Using fiscally sound means, the County shall investigate and establish mechanisms for attracting private investment into redevelopment activities.
+Using fiscally sound means, the County shall investigate and establish mechanisms for attracting private investment into redevelopment activities. - Policy 4.2A.2.

-Policy 4.2A.2.
 Requirements for redevelopment plans.
-At a minimum, redevelopment plans, activities and regulations shall:

-- (1) Be consistent with policies set forth in this Plan, including statutory condemnation and eminent domain provisions; - (2) Be coordinated with the availability of the following public facilities and services at the levels of service adopted in the CGMP: transportation, potable water, sanitary sewer, drainage and aquifer recharge, solid waste and recreation; - (3) Address the impacts of redevelopment activities on the natural systems and historic resources of Martin County; - (4) Provide for the visual continuity of designated redevelopment areas through application of sound principles of architectural design and landscaping.
+At a minimum, redevelopment plans, activities and regulations shall: - (1) Be consistent with policies set forth in this Plan, including statutory condemnation and eminent domain provisions; - (2) Be coordinated with the availability of the following public facilities and services at the levels of service adopted in the CGMP: transportation, potable water, sanitary sewer, drainage and aquifer recharge, solid waste and recreation; - (3) Address the impacts of redevelopment activities on the natural systems and historic resources of Martin County; - (4) Provide for the visual continuity of designated redevelopment areas through application of sound principles of architectural design and landscaping.